 On June 29, 2020, we entered into a license agreement with PharmaJet or the PharmaJet License Agreement, which grants us non-exclusive, sub-licensable license to certain intellectual property of PharmaJet and supply of the StartisOdevice and disposable needle-free syringes and filling adapter items for use with any products derived from one or more of our product candidates in the field of prophylaxis, diagnosis prediction, and/or treatment of cancer in humans and/or animals.
-Upon execution of the PharmaJet License Agreement, we paid PharmaJet an upfront licensing fee.
-As our product candidates progress through clinical development, regulatory approval and commercialization, certain milestone payments will come due as a results of milestones having been met.
+During the nine months ended September 30, 2020, the Company capitalized \$35,000 worth of payments as intangible assets for the acquisition of a nonexclusivetechnology license.
+Subject to meeting certain development milestones, additional consideration of up to \$320,000 is to be transferred to the seller.
+Further, \$250,000 is to be transferred to the seller upon each regulatory approval of an Evaxion product utilizing the in-licensed technology.
 Also, we will owe PharmaJet customary royalties in the low single digits based on net commercial sales of any products derived from our product candidates.
-In addition, if we exercise our right to sublicense, we are required to pay to PharmaJet a portion of any sublicensing income.
 The PharmaJet License Agreement will remain in effect for an initial period until successful completion of the first Phase 1/2a clinical study of our product candidate in combination with the PharmaJet product with the option to extend the term for additional 10 years, after which the term will automatically extend for successive periods of 24 months if not terminated prior to the beginning of each such subsequent extension.
 Either party may terminate the agreement upon six months prior notice with effect immediately prior to a subsequent extension term.
 Either party may terminate the agreement with immediate effect upon written notice to the other party due to a material breach by the other party.
 Moreover, we may terminate the agreement in the event of i) change of control or divestment, ii) regulatory action taken by the FDA or EMA, iii) termination of development of our product in combination with PharmaJet product or iv) if PharmaJet undergoes a change of control to a third party who does not agree to continue to supply us PharmaJet product.